GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 In order for this interface to be as flexible as possible we have generalized the notion of input and output.
-Data that already reside in an application's memory may serve as input to a GMT function.
+Data that already reside in an application's memory may serve as input to a GMT function and we refer to such data as "Virtual Files".
 Other sources of input may be file pointers and file descriptors (as well as the already-supported mechanism for passing file names).
 For standard data table i/o, the GMT API takes care of the task of assembling any